redpesk-core/afb-binding/docs/reference-v4/func-afb-data.md

  *              it can be NULL if nothing has to be done to release resources
  *   - closure: the closure for the dispose callback
  *
+ * Once created, the data wraps public values type, pointer and size for its life time.
+ * The life time of the data is given by reference counting done using
+ * functions @see afb_data_addref and @see afb_data_unref
+ *
+ * When the data is no more used, it will release the data using dispose if
+ * dispose is not null
+ *
+ * In case of error, if the dispose function is defined, it is called to release
+ * the wrapped data.
+The closure given to the dispose function can be the given
+ * pointer or can be any meaningful value.
+ *
  * @param data     pointer to the created data
  * @param type     type of the data to created
  * @param pointer  pointer of the data to create